What does your logo say about you? Recent design school branding trends

 The rise of the design school logo

-When we talk about design here on the TERMINALFOUR blog, we most often speak in terms of broader website design.
+When we talk about design here on the Terminalfour blog, we most often speak in terms of broader website design.
 A recent encounter, however, set us thinking about logo design, specifically about how design trends influence university logo design.

 Google any design school, anywhere in the world (go on, we will wait).